Geometry and analysis of contact instantons and entanglement of Legendrian links I: Introduction

-(See \cite{oh:contacton} also for the same definition considered in the closed string context.)
+Another crucial component of Hofer-type energy, the vertical part of energy, is more nontrivial to describe.
+We refer readers to Section \ref{sec:lambda-energy}, Part \ref{part:bubbling} for the details of its construction (See \cite{oh:contacton} also for the same definition considered in the closed string context.)
 We will show in Part \ref{part:bubbling} that these two energies will govern the convergence behavior of perturbed contact instantons, similarly as in the case of pseudoholomorphic curves in the symplectization \cite{hofer:invent,behwz}.